synonymdev/slashtags/packages/url/README.md

 Parses a url to return the following:

-`key` Uint8Array of the key parsed from the host part of the url.
+- `key` Uint8Array of the key parsed from the host part of the url.
+- `id` z-base32 encoding of the key, useful as identifier wherever a URL is not suitable (file names).
-`protocol` the protocol part of the url.
+- `protocol` the protocol part of the url.
-`path` the path part of the url.
+- `path` the path part of the url.
-`query` the query parsed as a key value object.
+- `query` the query parsed as a key value object.
-`fragment` string of the fragment part.
+- `fragment` string of the fragment part.
-`privateQuery`: parsed private query from the fragment part of the url.
+- `privateQuery`: parsed private query from the fragment part of the url.